Akinyemi-Boluwatife/Mapexplor/README.md

 ### Running the app

-1. Start the backend server: npm run server
+1. Start the backend server locally: npm run server
 2. In a new terminal tab or window, start the frontend: npm run dev

 ### 📌 Project Details